 See Linfield's Indirect Cost Policy.

 Linfield College (McMinnville, Ore.) is a four-year, non-profit, coeducational liberal arts institution.
-In its McMinnville, Portland, and Adult Degree Programs, Linfield enrolls 2,600 students and offers 47 majors and three undergraduate degrees — Bachelor of Arts, Bachelor of Science, and Bachelor of Science in Nursing.
+In its McMinnville, Portland, and Online and Continuing Education programs, Linfield enrolls 2,650 students and offers 50 majors and three undergraduate degrees — Bachelor of Arts, Bachelor of Science, and Bachelor of Science in Nursing.

 Linfield College is one of the oldest colleges in the Pacific Northwest.
 It traces its roots to an institution established by Baptist pioneers in 1849.
 The Oregon Territorial Legislature chartered the Baptist College at McMinnville in 1858, which was later named McMinnville College.
 The name changed again to Linfield College in 1922 in memory of a Baptist minister whose widow, Frances Ross Linfield, gave property worth more than $250,000 to the college.
 Six years later, Linfield was fully accredited by the Northwest Association of Schools and Colleges.
 The college is now accredited by the Northwest Commission of Colleges and Universities.